Breast Implant Revision Surgery

 I want my breast implants completely removed – explant surgery – what options do I have?

-This depends on a number of factors and during my consultation, I like to evaluate the following with each patient:
+This depends on a number of factors.
+During your consultation, your surgeon will evaluate the following with each patient:

-- Your images before breast implant surgery which shows your baseline breast shape and any issues that may present after explant
+- Your images before breast implant surgery which show your baseline breast shape and provide clues about any issues that may present after explant

-- Skin tone and laxity characteristics as this will give me clues about the likelihood that the skin envelope will shrink back down after explant
+- Skin tone and laxity characteristics as this will provide clues about the likelihood that the skin envelope will contract after explant or implant removal surgery

 - The amount of breast tissue the patient now has and where it sits in relation to the breast implant and the nipple-areola complex